Information for International Students

 - For a list of recognized qualifications by country click here.
 If your country does not appear on this list, please contact firstname.lastname@example.org

-- The minimum required academic standing is a cumulative weighted average of at least 70%, B or 3.0/4.0, or equivalent, in the last two years of study.
-This must be equivalent to a 70% standing based on the grading system used at the U of S. For transcripts from institutions in other countries the U of S uses an internal grade conversion tool to determine your U of S equivalent standing.
+- The minimum required academic standing is a cumulative weighted average of at least 70%, or equivalent, in the last two years of full-time study.
+This must be equivalent to a 70% standing based on the grading system used at the U of S. For transcripts from institutions in other countries the U of S uses internal grade conversion standards to determine your U of S equivalent standing.
 This is done after you have submitted your online application.
-For your own purposes, you may wish to use World Education Services International GPA Calculator to calculate your grade point average in advance.

 - Applicants should have adequate preparation to enter graduate studies in their chosen field.
 Applicants who fail to meet this requirement, but meet the academic qualifications requirement and the language proficiency requirement, may still be admitted if the deficiencies can be rectified by taking some additional courses, either prior to or in parallel with your graduate courses.

 - Applicants must meet the minimum English proficiency requirement as shown on Language Requirements.

 Funding & Scholarships